The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * If you are looking to potion during this window, you ideally want your first Shroud GCD to be the unbuffed version of either Void or Cross Reaping.
 Your second GCD will be Shadow of Death, and this is where you will want to weave your potion.
 After that, you will want to use the other Void or Cross Reaping ability.

   * The order of these first three GCDs only really matter when you are trying to min/max your potion timing.
 Almost all double Shroud windows can follow this pattern and be fine, but some timelines or mappings may require you to Shadow of Death on the first GCD to maintain the Death’s Design debuff.
-* Your fourth GCD in this Shroud window should be Shadow of Death, and you will want to weave an Arcane Circle in between this period.
+* Your 4th GCD in this Shroud window should be Shadow of Death, and you will want to weave an Arcane Circle within this period.

-  * It’s possible to rework this rotation and weave Arcane Circle in between the Reaping skill, but the timer is a lot more strict which could lead to unnecessary drift.
-(You will see an example of this when we discuss using Harvest Moon in this window).
+  * It is possible to rework this rotation and weave Arcane Circle between the Reaping skill, but the timer is a lot more strict and could lead to unnecessary drift.
+(You will see an example of this when we discuss using Harvest Moon in this window.)
 * After your second Communio, you have a few potential paths based on your current situation:

   * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows.
-  * If you are not in a combo, don’t have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it won’t overcap you, and proceed with Gluttony into Gibbet/Gallows.
+  * If you are not in a combo, do not have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it will not overcap you, and proceed with Gluttony into Gibbet/Gallows.
   * If you are in a combo, then you must use a combo ability here in order to maintain it.
-The window is tight, so don’t hesitate.
+The window is tight, so do not hesitate.
 Following that combo, if you have 50 Soul, then execute Gluttony, otherwise you will have to Soul Slice here, followed by Gluttony.

-    * This can potentially drift your Gluttony further than it naturally drifts -- that is okay.
+    * This can potentially drift your Gluttony further than it naturally drifts and that is okay.

 ## Gluttony Split Enshroud

 If you use the Early Gluttony opener to maintain Gluttony’s cooldown, you will also need to alter your burst window in order to maintain its cooldown.
 This burst window is objectively weaker but comes with the upside of extra Gluttony usages depending on the fight's phasing or kill time.
-This burst window doesn’t come without its own set of issues though and at some point you will want to play Reaper with a priority system.
+This burst window does not come without its own set of issues though, and at some point you will want to play Reaper with a priority system.

-* Slot Consistency: Gluttony will just naturally drift and there isn’t much we can do to control it other than play at higher Skill Speed values.
+* Slot Consistency: Gluttony will just naturally drift and there is not much we can do to control it other than play at higher Skill Speed values.
 Since our rotation will never be exactly 120 seconds, it will constantly be pressed at a different time in relation to our global cooldown, eventually pushing it to an entirely different time.
 * Soul Generation: At some point, we simply will be unable to accumulate the Soul needed to perform a Double Shroud window with Gluttony in the middle.
 Ultimately, this changes our burst window and will eventually put us into playing more “ad hoc” (ad hoc meaning where we just play off of a priority system rather than trying to map out our burst).
-* Combo GCD is extremely tight: When executed perfectly the last combo has less than a second remaining.
+* Combo GCD is extremely tight: When executed perfectly, the last combo has less than a second remaining.

 Currently this burst window only works at the two minute mark of the fight.
-Gluttony’s unruly oGCD Timer makes it difficult to pull off and maintain a reasonable window with Arcane Circle.
-It is recommended to either switch to a standard Double Shroud window at four minutes or play using a priority system afterwards.
+Gluttony’s unruly oGCD timer makes it difficult to pull off and maintain a reasonable window with Arcane Circle.
+It is recommended to either switch to a standard Double Shroud window at four minutes or play using a priority system afterward.

 Below is an example of what a two minute burst could look like while trying to keep Gluttony on CD: